 Quick!
-Can you name the nine Presidents who did not graduate college?
+Can you name the nine U.S. presidents without college degrees?
 Hint: two of them are on Mount Rushmore.
 (Answer at the bottom of the post.)

 While I was researching the study habits of the Founding Fathers last week, I became slightly discouraged.
 It seemed like every Founding Father had started off as a Boy Genius.
 Most of us can’t compare with being appointed as an Ambassador as an early adolescent, let alone being fluent in the Classical languages.

 I had mentally lumped the Founding Fathers and the presidents together.
 But I was wrong.
-I discovered there have been nine presidents who never attended college or gotten their degree.
+I discovered there have been nine presidents who never attended college or completed a degree.

 So how did they make it to the White House?

 Would any of them make it to the White House today?
 Probably not.
-Our information saturated society believes education must take place in the traditional classroom setting.
-Having a college degree makes candidates attractive.
+Our modern, information-saturated society unfortunately believes education must take place in the traditional classroom setting.
+Having a college degree makes presidential candidates attractive.
 It makes anyone attractive.
-It’s essential.
+It’s “essential.”

 And if you’re still curious, the nine presidents who didn’t go to college are: George Washington, Andrew Jackson, Martin Van Buren, Zachary Taylor, Millard Fillmore, Abraham Lincoln, Andrew Johnson, Grover Cleveland, and Harry Truman.

 Liked this post?
 You may enjoy this one too!

 Caitlin Anderson believes in finding the extraordinary in the ordinary.
 A former Unbound employee, she now works as Lois Lane for a major tech company.
 She lives in Portland with her husband and their puppy.Read more by Caitlin